kuhaha/IntervalMiner/README.md

 # IntervalMiner

-A temporal pattern miner for interval-valued event sequence database, built on top of [SPMF](https://www.philippe-fournier-viger.com/spmf/), an open-source software and data mining library written in Java, specialized in pattern mining (the discovery of patterns in data).
+Built on top of [SPMF](https://www.philippe-fournier-viger.com/spmf/), IntervalMiner is a temporal pattern miner for interval event sequence database.
+SPMF is an open-source software and data mining library written in Java.